 If you are thinking of training, plesase don't wait too long to get on my schedule.
-There are very limited evening and weekend hours available at this time. '
+There are very limited evening and weekend hours available at this time due to other clients and group training classes.

 Weekdays are much easier to accomodate.